gares/iris/README.md

   logic for release-acquire memory.
 * [Iris Atomic](https://gitlab.mpi-sws.org/iris/atomic) is an experimental
   formalization of logically atomic triples in Iris.
+* [Iron](https://gitlab.mpi-sws.org/iris/iron) is a linear separation logic build on top of Iris for precise reasoning about resources (such as making sure there are no memory leaks).

 ## Further Resources